engie-group/shaystack/docs/AWS.md

 $ # Extract the API URL
 $ HAYSTACK_ROOT_API=$(zappa status --json | jq -r '."API Gateway URL"')
 $ # Try the classic haystack API
-$ curl $HAYSTACK_ROOT_API/haystack/about
+$ xdg-open "$HAYSTACK_ROOT_API/haystack"
 $ # Try the Graphql API
 $ xdg-open "$HAYSTACK_ROOT_API/graphql"
 ```

 ## AWS AppSync

-Appsync is a technology to agregate differents API in one Graphql API.
+Appsync is a technology to aggregate different API in one GraphQL API.
 It's possible to merge the haystack GraphQL with
 other GraphQL API with AppSync.
-To do that, read [this file](aws%20appsync/AppSync.md).
+To do that, read [this](AppSync.md).